piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 A: 24 hours, it's a globally used system so load is usually high at all hours.
 The system is used to train staff, so it would cause problems if people were blocked from viewing the videos.

 Q: How big are the videos?\
-A: Up to 4k.
+A: Up to 4k, usually about 5 mins long.

 Q: How many videos are we expecting to be watched everyday?\
-A: We currently have 1 million users, but we expect that to reach 100 million in the next couple of years.
+A: We currently have 10,000 users, but we expect that to reach 1 million in the next couple of years.
 We expect most users to view 1 or 2 videos a day.

 Q: How often do we expect videos to be uploaded?\
 A: Maybe once a week, and that is unlikely to increase.

-Q: How about security, are there any major concerns?
+Q: How about security, are there any major concerns?\
 A: Nope, all videos are publicly available.

 Q: Is it a big deal if we lose uploaded videos?\